Unity-Technologies/SyntheticHomes/README.md

 Synthetic home interior generator with many randomized elements.

+## TODOs

+* Add Jupyter notebook
+* Additional information on the datasets and generator in this README
+* Links and/or scripts for downloading the dataset

 ## Command Line Arguments
 * `--scenario-config-file=<path-to-json-file>`
   * Supply a configuration file to control various parameters related to rendering and randomization.
 Details [here](link).